Kitware/VolView/docs/configuration_file.md

 ### Layering

 Use `layerExtension` to automatically layer matching non-DICOM images on top of the base image.
-For example, `myImage.layer.nii` is layered on top of `myImage.nii`:
+For example, `myImage.layer.nii` is layered on top of `myImage.nii`.
+Defaults to `''` which disables matching.

 ```json
 {